 Also known as the BWF.
 They are a trade organisation for the Woodworking and manufacturing Joinery industry in the UK.
 To become members you have to be vetted before you are accepted in and then you have to follow their code of conduct – you can read a bit more about their vetting of new members here or go to the BWF website.

 A step having the end shaped to a quarter circle.

 A tree growth in which the grain has grown in a deformed manner, usually found round a wound or deformed bud.
 The burrs produce highly decorative, yet hard to work wood, which are used in veneers, turning, etc.

 Hinges that are intended to be sunk into the edge of a door or casement.

 Two pieces of timber jointed together with a square joint.

 A small piece of wood secured by one screw so that it is free to revolve.
 Used to secure one piece of framing to another and tabletops/counter tops to the carcasses.
 Buttoned joints.

 See British Woodworking Federation above.

-We will be back shortly with part two of our Carpentry and Joinery glossary, in the mean time, if you have any woodworking terms to add, then please use the comments box below and we shall then add them.
+If you have any woodworking terms to add, then please use the comments box below and we shall then add them.